 Before leaving, my parents decided that we go back to Mati.
 My dad had to drive us off to Mati, with whatever things we had.
 Not sure if that was then the height or the start of Moro rebellion in Davao Oriental.

+Sadly it was also the lowest and saddest point in the family.
 My Tito Leo who was a policeman volunteered after the military asked him and other policemen buddies to go after the rebels.
-When they got to the ambush bridge kilometers from Mati, a bullet hit a policeman friend then hitting him.
-Both died and another buddy on the scene.
-One bullet, two deaths, on the sad day of a maybe carefully planned ambush.
+When they got to the ambush bridge kilometers from Mati, a bullet hit a policeman friend who was in front then him.
+One bullet, two lives.
+Both died instantly and another buddy on the scene.
+Sad day of a maybe carefully planned ambush.
 After learning of their deaths, my parents decided again to bring us back to the city.
 Months after that my dad had finally left for Indonesia.

 After he left, there was kind of an empty feeling for all of us.
 While we were used to not seeing seem as he was a workaholic, it was a different feeling of not seeing him for a year.

 1974 found us moving to another location in Cortes, the Valencia Cottages.
+This was where we met Tito Emmie and Tita Elaine Valencia.
 And that was also the time where I went to Davao School of Arts and Trades in Bo.
 Obrero.
 That school opened up my eyes to poverty.
 While we were okay, never realized that there students of my age who almost had nothing.
 Here you have the common tao, kids of carpenters, drivers or who were just down and out.
 One day they were your classmates, the next day, they were gone, dropping out because of poverty.
 From my point of view, tuition at Trade School was not really much, but of course, this gave you a different take of life.

 At the Valencia Cottages, we were to meet people who one way or another are related by work at Valgosons.
 Wonder where they are now.
 The only people who until now have really kept in touch are Tito Emmie and Tita Elaine Valencia nee Subido.
 They would also be our neighbor in Panorama.
 The Subidos would later become really good family friends.
+The couple has, even until now have a profound impact in my life.
 Tita Elaine would later be my ninang sa kasal in 1992.
 Our first Christmas at Valencia Cottages was the unforgettable one, my brother and I got some game boards, big deal then.
-But that was to be my Mom’s first Christmas without my Dad, and a yearly affair without him since then.
+But that was to be my Mom’s first Christmas without my Dad, and going to be a yearly affair without him since then.

 Above photo of the family with the Estoestas, whose friendship started when my Dad was still single, in Mati.
 My Dad was in Indonesia for work, Tito Jules Estoesta was home for vacation.
 The Estoestas move to Manila in the 80s methinks.
 They are of a tough Ilokano breed and sometimes, my brother and I would spend some summers with them, and Elmo, their eldest son with us.
 It was in the early 90s where we reconnected through Jun Estoesta.
 It is only Tita Veny who still with us.
 Tito Jules and my parents have passed on.